rycolab/website/content/classes/llm-s24/main.md

 ### Live Chat
 In addition to class time, there will also be a `RocketChat`-based live chat hosted on ETH’s servers.
 Students are free to ask questions of the teaching staff and of others in public or private (direct message).
-There are specific channels for each of the two assignments as well as for reporting errata in the course notes and slides.
+There are specific channels for each of the assignments as well as for reporting errata in the course notes and slides.
 All data from the chat will be deleted from ETH servers at the course’s conclusion.

 <span style="color: #ff5733;">**Important**</span>: There are a few important points you should keep in mind about the course live chat: